mars4science/Bash-scripts-to-enhance-amend-Linux-distro-before-and-after-installation/README.md

 - cinnamon-applets - applets to be added (via `cinnamon_add_software.sh`), also for mem-monitor-text@datanom.net and temperature@fevimu there is code to amend their settings (code in  `cinnamon_config.sh`)
 - wine-gecko,
 - wine-mono - folders with downloaded archives that are put on ISO by `install_wine-gecko.sh`, `install_wine-mono.sh`, on websites of those were found relatioships between vesions of wine and their in tables, in mentined scripts several matches for recent versions are coded.
-- tor-browser-linux64-*.tar.xz files - most recent selected and added
+- *-browser-* files - most recent selected and added (tar or zip archives of web browsers expected, used by `w_browser.sh`)
 - firefox-*.tar.bz2 files - most recent selected and added
 - files.py, files_functions.py - scripts to add from my other repo (used for removing duplicates, sync, and some other tasks with files) to path hardcoded in `get_install_path.sh`
 - apt_dpkg_state with dpkg_orig_status (dpkg status file) and sources.list and sources.list.d (apt sources) - used by `apt_get.sh` to install files in debs folder mentioned above (expected debs were downloaded with those files via `apt_get.sh` earlier) - TODO: think about getting them from original ISO